RACES/ARES/MARS

 ARES Facebook Page

-Two Flavors of Amateur Radio Emergency Operation
+Two Flavors of Amateur Radio Emergency Operations

 MARS

-The Military Auxiliary Radio System (MARS) is a United States Department of Defense
+The Military Auxiliary Radio System (MARS) is a United States Department of Defense sponsored

-sponsored program, established as a separately managed and operated program by the
+program, established as a separately managed and operated program by the United States Army, and the

-United States Army, and the United States Air Force.
-The United States Navy-Marine
+United States Air Force.
+The United States Navy-Marine program has been closed.
+The program is a

-amateur radio operators who are interested in assisting the military with communications on
+civilian auxiliary consisting primarily of licensed amateur radio operators who are interested in assisting

-a local, national, and international basis as an adjunct to normal communications.
-The MARS programs also
+the military with communications on a local, national, and international basis as an adjunct to normal

-include active duty, reserve, and National Guard units; Navy, Marine Corps, and National Oceanic and
+communications.
+The MARS programs also include active duty, reserve, and National Guard units; Navy,

-Atmospheric Administration ships, and Coast Guard cutters and shore stations.
+Marine Corps, and National Oceanic and Atmospheric Administration ships, and Coast Guard cutters and shore stations.

 Air Force MARS